-- To be considered for readmission, the student must notify the admissions office in writing. - Students who have been out of the radiologic technology program for a period of one year or less may be required to repeat some courses.

-- Students who have been out of the radiologic technology program for a period longer than one year must go through the regular admissions process.
+- To be considered for readmission, the student must notify the admissions office in writing. - Students who have been out of the radiologic technology program for a period of one year or less may be required to repeat some courses. - Students who have been out of the radiologic technology program for a period longer than one year must go through the regular admissions process.
 Prior radiologic technology courses (RTCA) will not be transferable. - Requests for readmission will be evaluated individually.
 The decision to readmit the student will be made on the basis of the following criteria: - a.
 Cumulative GPA of at least 2.50 in all coursework required for the associate degree in radiologic technology. - b.
-Available space in the program. - c.
+Available space in the program.

+- c.
 Evaluation of the student's standing, relative to any revisions that may have occurred in the curriculum, courses, or requirements. - d.
 Review and evaluation of the student's academic and clinical performance at the time of withdrawal or dismissal. - e.
 Patterns of withdrawals, repeats, and/or failures in the student's academic record. - f.
-Submission of evidence demonstrating a plan for academic success. - Students re-entering the radiologic technology program will be required to successfully complete any remediation as defined by the Department of Radiologic Sciences and Imaging.
+Submission of evidence demonstrating a plan for academic success. - Students reentering the radiologic technology program will be required to successfully complete any remediation as defined by the Department of Radiologic Sciences and Imaging.
 Students will be readmitted under the current Academic Bulletin.
-Students are not eligible for readmission if they have received a second grade below C in a RTCA course unless approved by the program director and the Dean for Academic Affairs.
+Students are not eligible for readmission after two failures (grades of C- or lower) in RTCA courses.
+During the WP/WF drop period, students earning a grade of C- or lower or failing a clinical experience will receive a WF grade.
+A grade of WF is equivalent to a failure.